Open-Source-Videos/Matrix-surveillance-camera-controller/README.md

 DONE - For Raspberry PI 4 - Create install / setup script
 DONE - Create video on demand service.
 DONE - Replace "is_for" with "requestor_id"
+DONE - Synch keys on every message send.
+DONE - Refactor send_image function to allow for custom "content" in JSON for send.

 TODO - Network loss tolerance check
 TODO - Unit tests